Receiving Stolen Property Defense Lawyer in Orange County

 You can be accused of receiving stolen property if you have possession and control over the suspected property.
 Your possession of the stolen property doesn't even need to be exclusively yours—as you and others may jointly possess the property.
 However, courts have noted that merely being near the stolen property or having access to the stolen property is not sufficient (by itself) to sustain a PC 496 conviction.

-These circumstances may include helping conceal the stolen property, the price of the property was "too good to be true," only cash payments were accepted, the seller couldn't give you a receipt, and identifying marks such as serial codes were removed.
+These circumstances may include helping conceal the stolen property, that the price of the property was "too good to be true," only cash payments were accepted, the seller couldn't give you a receipt, and identifying marks such as serial codes were removed.

 Many individuals wonder if they can be charged with different counts of receiving the same stolen property or if they can be charged with receiving different stolen property.
 While this is a complicated situation, the short answer is no. This is because PC 496 specifically states no person may be convicted of stealing and receiving the same stolen property.
 However, if you use the stolen property for another crime, you could be charged with that crime.

-For example, say you knowingly obtained a stolen gun and police later find the gun on you.
+For example, say you knowingly obtained a stolen gun, and the police later find the gun on you.
 In this case, you would be charged with receiving stolen property and possession of a firearm.
 If you received stolen property on one occasion, even if it was from different sources, you can only be charged with one count of receiving stolen property.
 However, if you received stolen property on several different occasions, you can be charged with multiple counts of receiving stolen property.

 A charge of receiving stolen property may also be resolved under certain circumstances through the new Proposition 47 provisions.
+Under this law, you cannot be charged with a felony if the property was worth less than $950.
+This can prove incredibly important in reducing your charge and potentially allowing you to receive informal probation.

 "After buying a MP3 player the police arrested me for receiving stolen property.
 Thank god I went to Michael L. Guisti, because I told him I bought it off of Craigslist and he took care of everything.
 Michael got my charge dismissed and I cannot thank him enough."